nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my.md

 Leave empty to grant everyone access...
 ```

-Now switch to projects collection: by ddefault, no rule is set:
+Now switch to projects collection: by default, no rule is set:
 which meand **nobody can do anything**

 If you hover over one of the rules you'll see a hint: